 Any person living or working in Middle Tennessee may request services through the Department of Intellectual and Developmental Disability Services (DIDD).

-Offers licensed practical nursing services if you are supported residentially.
+Offers license practical nursing services when supported residentially.

 Assists you with job seeking, training, placement, job maintenance, and ongoing employment support.

-Serves children (newborn to 3 years of age) who have developmental delays or have a diagnosed condition which is likely to cause developmental delays and live in Montgomery County, Stewart County, or the Fort Campbell areas.
+Serves children (newborn to 3 years of age) who have developmental delays and live in Montgomery county, Stewart County, or the Fort Campbell area.